abogutalan/flask-cis3210-labs/README.txt

 Abdullah Ogutalan
 1109732  👨‍💻

+LAB 7:
+- Vulnerability 1: Data tampering via path traversal To EXPLOIT, create a new user named ..
+To FIX, you should escape dangerous characters in the username (replacing them with safe characters) before using it.
+It was earlier suggested that we should restrict the characters allowed in a username, but it probably didn't occur to you that "." was a dangerous character.
+It's worth noting that there's a vulnerability unique to Windows servers with this implementation.
+On Windows, filenames are not case sensitive but Gruyere usernames are.
+So one user can attack another user's files by creating a similar username that differs only in case, e.g., BRIE instead of brie.
+So we need to not just escape unsafe characters but convert the username to a canonical form that is different for different usernames.
+SOLUTION: If the username includes any "." characters, the program replaces it with " " so that there will be no more vulnerability.

+- Vulnerability 2: Information disclosure #1
+To EXPLOIT, exposing the users' passwords
+To FIX, Passwords should never be stored in cleartext.
+Instead, you should use password hashing.
+The idea is that to authenticate a user, you don't need to know their password, only be convinced that the user knows it.
+When the user sets their password, you store only a cryptographic hash of the password and a salt value.
+When the user re-enters their password later, you recompute the hash and if it matches you conclude the password is correct.
+If an attacker obtains the hash value, it's very difficult for them to reverse that to find the original password.
+SOLUTION:

 LAB 6:
 - I used flickr api for this lab.
 Once you run the project, you will see an input box and a SHOW IMAGE button.
 If you click the